 How Travel Blogs Make Money

 There are many ways to make money as a blogger.
-As a travel blogger, here are few of the most popular ways to make money from your blog:
+As a travel blogger, here are a few of the most popular ways to make money from your blog:

 Affiliate marketing is one of the best ways to make money blogging.
 As an affiliate for a company, you earn a commission every time someone makes a purchase through your unique affiliate link.
 You can literally get paid for recommending products you already use and love to your readers!